-As a professional organization, AOPO is dedicated to the special concerns of OPOs, providing education, information sharing, research and technical assistance and collaboration with other healthcare organizations and federal agencies.
+As a professional organization AOPO is dedicated to the special concerns of OPOs, providing education, information sharing, research and technical assistance and collaboration with other healthcare organizations and federal agencies.
 Member organizations bring their collective voices to the national conversation about organ and tissue donation to provide hope within reach to the men, women, and children across the country waiting for a life-saving organ transplant.

-Councils: Council representation is open to members' staff who specialize within the field of donation.
-Councils include: Donor Family Services, Finance, Hospital Development, Human Resources, Information Technology, Medical Directors, Procurement Directors, Public Education/Relations, Chief Operating Officers, Quality Improvement and Tissue.
-Affiliate members, international members, and AOPO sponsors may participate on the Councils.
+Councils include: Data and Information Management, Donor Family Services, Finance, Fund Development, Hospital Development, Human Resources, Information Technology, Medical Directors, Procurement Directors, Public Education/Relations, Chief Operating Officers, Quality Improvement and Tissue.

 Individuals from Full and Affiliate members may participate.
-Examples include the Accreditation Work Group and the Technical Assistance Program.
+Examples include the Accreditation Work Group and the Forensic/Funeral Home Workgroup

 Each member OPO assigns a designated representative, usually the Executive Director or the equivalent, from its OPO to sit on the Board of Directors and have a voice in the decision-making process.